jasonkiss/web-standards/guidance/quick-reference/index.md

 * [Web accessibility for content editors](a11y-content-editors.html)
 * [Web accessibility for designers](a11y-designers.html)
-* Coming soon: Web accessibility for developers
+* In Progress: Web accessibility for developers